vulcanize/account_transformers/README.md

     ]

 [account]
+    start     = 0
     addresses = [
         "0x48E78948C80e9f8F53190DbDF2990f9a69491ef4",
         "0x009C1E8674038605C5AE33C74f13bC528E1222B5"
     ]
 ```

-The first, `equivalents` is used to manually map contract addresses which represent the same token and need to be tracked
+`equivalents` is used to manually map contract addresses which represent the same token and need to be tracked
 as such.
 This is the case as in the example with TrueUSD, where `0x0000000000085d4780B73119b644AE5ecd22b376` is a proxy
 contract that was upgraded to from the direct implementation at `0x8dd5fbCe2F6a956C3022bA3663759011Dd51e73E`, meaning events
 before the upgrade were emitted from `0x8dd5fbCe2F6a956C3022bA3663759011Dd51e73E` whereas they are now emitted from `0x0000000000085d4780B73119b644AE5ecd22b376`
 and we need to know to treat them equivalently in order to properly index TrueUSD token balances.

+`account.start` is used to specify when to begin watching events and producing token and eth balance records for the user accounts,
+this needs to be set to a block lower than the deployment block of any tokens we want to track.
+Additionally, this block number must fall within
+the contiguous set of unchecked_headers (this is important if we need to restart a sync, we will need to restart from the lowest unchecked header)

-The second, `account` is used to specify which user account addresses we want to track and index ETH balance and token balance
+`account.addresses` is used to specify which user account addresses we want to track and index ETH balance and token balance
 records for.
 This can also be updated at runtime by adding new addresses to the `accounts.addresses` table in Postgres.

 Currently, this config's `ipcPath` needs to point to an archival node endpoint in order to track ETH balances, this will be deprecated